udayallu/Azure-NoSQL-Data-Solutions/Creating an Application Solution using Azure Storage Tables.md

 ### Populating Database Data

 1. Within the **Azure Storage Explorer** tool, locate the navigation menu on the left side.
 Expand the **Local and Attached** node and then right-click the **Storage Accounts** node.
 Select the **Connect** to Azure storage... option.
-2.In the Connect to Azure Storage dialog, perform the following actions:
+2. In the Connect to Azure Storage dialog, perform the following actions:
 - Select the Use a storage account name and key option.
 - Click the Next button.
 - Back in the tool, you should see a new node for your Storage account.
 Expand this node.